memgonzales/aniframe-language/browser/README.md

 ### Configuring the Django Server

-1. Open another terminal in the root of the cloned repository and activate the AniFrame environment in this terminal as well:
+1. Open another terminal in the root of the cloned repository and activate the AniFrame virtual environment on this terminal as well:
    ```
    conda activate aniframe
    ```